nbpayne/deskandstudio-beta/05-desks.md

 - Come and go with a hot desk (after hours by arrangement)
 - Pay per day
-- Move around the office between our shared desks and spaces
 - No contract or commitment
 - Access to conference room included (subject to availability)